The IRC in Boise, ID

 Tara peters headshot 2

-For nearly twenty years, we’ve had the honor of welcoming refugees and other immigrants to Idaho.
+For nearly 20 years, we’ve had the honor of welcoming refugees and other immigrants to Idaho.
 Our goal is to support individuals and families to rebuild their lives and become integrated members of our community.
 Thank you for your interest in learning more and supporting our new neighbors – we couldn’t do this work without the support of the greater Boise community!

 Tara Peters

-Director, IRC Boise
+Executive Director, IRC Boise

 Our impact